Dear Families,

 Achievement Awards

-Badger Class – Austin for his hard work and determination in maths this week!
+Badger Class – Freddie for his perseverance and independence in English this week!

 Star of the Week Awards